Smart meters explained

 Article 2 of 4

-What will the smart meter switchover mean for you?
-Will it cost you anything?
+Smart meter roll-outWhat's the latest on the smart meter switchover and how does it affect you?
 Is it delayed?
+When will you get a smart meter?
 We answer your questions about the smart meter roll-out.

-The government has called on energy companies to replace all old-style gas and electricity meters with smart meters.
+Energy companies are in the process of replacing all old-style gas and electricity meters with smart meters.

-Smart meters measure your exact gas and electricity use and then send all the information back to your energy supplier, without the need for someone to come and take your meter readings.
+Smart meters measure your exact gas and electricity use and then send the information back to your energy supplier, without the need for someone to come and take your meter readings.

 But the purpose of the smart meter roll-out is far broader.
-They’re part of the wider ‘smart grid’ planned by the government to be cheaper and more efficient, and to incorporate smart home products, electric cars and more.
+They’re part of the wider ‘smart grid’ planned by the government, intended to be cheaper to be cheaper and more efficient, and incorporate smart home products, electric cars and more.

-Read on to find out why smart meters are being rolled out, why there have been delays so far, or jump straight to find out about the smart future.
+Read on to find out why smart meters are being rolled out and why there have been delays so far, or jump ahead to find out about the smart future.

-The start date was pushed back multiple times and there have been delays with many parts of the roll-out since.
+The roll-out start date was pushed back multiple times and there have been delays with many parts of the roll-out since.

 Completing the national roll-out is an enormous logistical and technical challenge for the energy industry, involving visits to around 30m homes and small businesses, and installing about 53m new meters.

 But the large energy firms need to install more than 46m meters in people's homes in total.
-The government revealed that the number of smart meters installed per quarter by large energy firms is slowing down.
+Government figures reveal that the number of smart meters installed in 2019 was nearly 500,000 lower than the previous year, and the first quarter of 2020 saw just under 1 million smart meter installations for the first time since 2016.